yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 <!-- TODO: make sure that Firefox is really not doing anything smart here -->

 <aside>
-Up until a few years ago, using `<script defer>` was not an option.
+Using `<script defer>` only became a realistic option in the last few years.
 IE9 and below had a fatal issue with it, causing content that uses defer to be [racily broken][ie9_defer], if the scripts actually have interdependencies.

-But since the usage of IE9 and older is very low nowadays, unless your user composition is very much old IE centric, it is probably safe for you to use defer, and ignore potential issues.
+But since the usage of IE9 and older is very low nowadays, unless your audience is very much old IE centric, it is probably safe for you to use defer, and ignore potential issues.
 </aside>